An electronic guide to some of the best ways to study

 - 1 Work/Life balance: do not let your studies get in the way of the reasons why you went to university in the first place!
 Danger signals to watch out for are: a) attending 9am lectures, b) doing any work that isn't marked.

 - 2Attending lectures: be sure to avoid the trap of attending lectures simply because they are there.
-If you MUST attend, be sure to a) take your mobile phone so you can text people, b) sit near your friends for a cosy chat.
+If you MUST attend, be sure to a) take your mobile phone so you can text people and access Facebook etc., b) sit near your friends for a cosy chat.
 However, it is far more efficient to promise yourself that one day you'll get around to watching the lecture recording, skipping over the boring bits of course ...
 Do this on the evening before, or even the morning of, the exam so the completely new material is fresh in your mind.
 After all, you only need to know this stuff for the duration of the exam, not before or after.

 - 7 Rather than take out a student loan, you have two much better options: a) get a full-time job - at least you'll have something interesting to say on your CV and nobody will notice that you are not at university, or b) borrow money on your credit cards and declare yourself bankrupt at the end of the course.

-- 8Obviously the sole purpose of doing the first(second) year is to be allowed to doss about in the second(third) year; unfortunately this requires you to pass your exams - or does it?
+- 8The sole purpose of doing the first(second) year is to be allowed to doss about in the second(third) year; unfortunately this requires you to pass your exams - or does it?
 It might be far more efficient to pass just one or two and do resits for the others at a later stage.